SawatKia/WealthTracking/readme.md

 POSTGRES_PORT=5432
 POSTGRES_DB=WealthTrack_DB
 # POSTGRES_DB=your_database_name
-FORCE_DEV_DB_RESET=false # usually use when there is a new configuration in any part of the db either triggering function or table schema
+FORCE_DB_RESET=false # usually use when there is a new configuration in any part of the db either triggering function or table schema
-LOAD_MOCK_DATA=false
+RELOAD_MOCK_DATA=false

 PGADMIN_DEFAULT_EMAIL=admin@admin.com
 PGADMIN_DEFAULT_PASSWORD=root